 The purpose of the immunohistochemical staining is to make tissue and cell antigens visible.
-The Plus HRP Polymer anti-Mouse kit is a highly sensitive detection kit intended for use in immunohistochemistry and immunocytochemistry.
-The enzyme polymer consists of several molecules of secondary antibodies covalently bound to several molecules of horse radish peroxidase (HRP).
+The Plus HRP One-Step Polymer anti-Mouse/Rabbit is a highly sensitive detection reagent intended for use in immunohistochemistry and immunocytochemistry.
+The enzyme polymer consists of several molecules of secondary antibodies covalently bound to several molecules of horseradish peroxidase (HRP).
 Visualisation occurs via an enzyme-substrate reaction in the presence of a colorising reagent which permits microscopical analysis.
-The test system is suitable for the detection of monoclonal primary antibodies and sera obtained from mice.
-In contrast to other detection techniques, which often use the streptavidin-biotin system the Plus HRP Polymer antiMouse kit avoids the problem of background staining caused by endogenous biotin in the tissue
+The test system is suitable for the detection of mono- and polyclonal primary antibodies and sera obtained from mice or rabbit.
+In contrast to other detection techniques, which often use the streptavidin-biotin system the Plus HRP One-Step Polymer kits avoid the problem of background staining caused by endogenous biotin in the tissue.